 Rental & Lease Agreements in Massachusetts

-Massachusetts is a "landlord-friendly" state, with laws that protect the rights of landlords in providing the service they offer.
+Massachusetts is a "landlord-friendly" state, with laws that protect the rights of landlords for providing the services they offer.
 There are, of course, rules and laws that landlords must follow when creating rental and lease agreements in order to protect the tenant.

 Every rental agreement in the state must contain certain terms, including:

-Failure to include necessary terms can result in the unenforceability of the lease or rental agreement.
+Failure to include necessary terms can make a lease or rental agreement unenforceable.
 It is crucial that the landlord ensures that the basic requirements of a lease are included at all times.
 This is an important way in which you can protect your rights as a landlord from the very beginning.